keplergl/kepler.gl/docs/api-reference/advanced-usages/saving-loading-w-schema.md

-# Saving and Loading with Schema
+# Saving and Loading Maps with Schema Manager

 ![Processor and Schema][processor-schema]